1. PURPOSE OF THIS POLICY

 2. ABOUT US

-Harris Consulting & Tax Ltd and Leon Harris & Co (“HCAT”) are based in Israel and engaged in routine accounting and tax reporting, tax and business consulting.
-The owner, Leon Harris, is a UK chartered accountant.
+Harris Horoviz Consulting & Tax Ltd and Leon Harris & Co (“H2CAT”) are based in Israel and engaged in routine accounting and tax reporting, tax and business consulting.
+The owners, Leon Harris and Eyal Horoviz are Israeli Certified Public Accountants, Leon Harris is also a UK Chartered Accountant.

 3. HOW WE MAY COLLECT YOUR PERSONAL DATA